BineshPeringat/php-toolkit/README.md

 ## Toolkit Index

-1. **MySql database interface (MDI) -** a simple interface employing the PHP PDO extension for interfacing with MySql databases.
+1. **MySQL database interface (MDI) -** a simple interface employing the PHP PDO extension for interfacing with MySQL databases.

 <br />

 ## Toolkit Descriptions
-### MySql Database Interface
+### MySQL Database Interface
-The MySql Database Interface or MDI for short, is a class that provides out-of-the box, hassle free connectivity to one or more MySql databases.
+The MySQL Database Interface or MDI for short, is a class that provides out-of-the box, hassle free connectivity to one or more MySQL databases.
 It provides simple methods for -

 - Creating database connections.
 - Simplifying SQL queries.